microsoft/playwright/docs/src/api/params.md

 Optional setting to control whether to omit request content from the HAR.
 Defaults to `false`.

+## context-option-recordhar-content
+* langs: csharp, java, python
+- `content` ?<[HarContentPolicy]<"omit"|"embed"|"attach">>

+Optional setting to control resource content management.
+If `omit` is specified, content is not persisted.
+If `attach` is specified, resources are persistet as separate files and all of these files are archived along with the HAR file.
+Defaults to `embed`, which stores content inline the HAR file as per HAR specification

+## context-option-recordhar-mode
+* langs: csharp, java, python
+- `mode` ?<[HarMode]<"full"|"minimal">>

+When set to `minimal`, only record information necessary for routing from HAR.
+This omits sizes, timing, page, cookies, security and other types of HAR information that are not used when replaying from HAR.
+Defaults to `full`.

 ## context-option-recordhar-url-filter
 * langs: csharp, java, python
   - alias-python: record_har_url_filter